top of page

 The hall today....

 Today the hall is well supported and used by a wide variety of local people from the village and the broader community beyond.
-The five strong management committee oversee the decision making process and liaise with the Charity Commission, who have overall custodianship of the land and property.
+The four strong management committee oversee the decision making process and liaises with the Charity Commission who, until the charity progresses to ICO status, have overall custodianship of the land and property.

 If you have an idea for a one-off village event or are considering starting a regular group there is a wealth of knowledge and experience on hand from committee members for you to tap into.
 The ongoing success of the hall will benefit everyone now and into the future.